 Sued For a Debt?

 Our Pittsburgh lawyers successfully defend claims for unpaid credit card debt and all other debt collection lawsuits in Pennsylvania.
-We challenge in court claims for an unpaid auto loan, student loan, mortgage debt, claims on co-signors, and other debt defense.
+We challenge in court claims for an unpaid auto loan, student loan, mortgage debt, claims on co-signors, stake debt, junk debt, and other defense issues.

 Lawyer seated, to defend against credit card debt or other debt collection matter